john-redd/pt-3-heroku-demo/readme.md

 ...
 ```

+#### Location of `package.json`
+Your heroku deployment will fail if your `package.json` as not located in the root directory of your project.

 #### Dependencies

 Also make sure that you have installed all dependencies that your application needs to run!
 These probably include at least `express`, `dotenv`, `cors`, and `heroku`.